Bromhidrosis refers to an offensive or unpleasant body odor arising from apocrine or eccrine gland secretions.

 One study proposed an autosomal dominant inheritance pattern for apocrine bromhidrosis.
 Newer studies have found a strong relationship between bromhidrosis and wet ear wax associated with the single nucleotide polymorphism rs 17822931 of the ABCC11 gene.9,10

-Eccrine secretions are distributed in a generalized fashion, are ...
+Eccrine secretions are distributed in a ...